 ZOE for Life!

 ZOE for Life! is a pan-Orthodox outreach ministry that helps women in crisis pregnancies.
-A donation to ZOE for Life! helps them provide counseling, housing assistance, medical assistance, prenatal care, adoption assistance, and a variety of other services.
+A donation to ZOE for Life! helps them provide counseling, housing, medical assistance, prenatal care, adoption assistance, and a variety of other services.

 Hogar Rafael Ayau

 Another ministry close to our hearts here at Saint John’s is the Hogar Rafael Ayau (San Miguel del Lago).
 It is an orphanage outside of Guatemala City, Guatemala.
 The nuns of the Orthodox Monastery of the Holy Trinity run this orphanage, educating and caring for the children within the context of Orthodox life.

 Located in upstate New York, the St. Basil’s Academy ministry takes in orphaned and at-risk Orthodox children.
 Additionally, they educate them in a safe and nurturing environment that addresses all of their needs.
 In existence since 1944, they take in children from all Orthodox backgrounds and care for them with Christ’s healing love.